-Everyday life.
-Employees come to work, do their job, and your organisation inches forward.
-People play their part, and different business units fulfil their roles.
-Everyone is content, for the most part.
+Employees come to work, do their job, and your organisation inches forward, but where’s the spark?

-But where’s the spark?
+Research continually finds low levels of employee engagement all around the world.
 In many organisations there seems to be a lack of inspiration; a need for something that will make things more dynamic.
-Where’s the transformation that’s going to swiftly revolutionise your employees’ experiences at work, boost engagement and see motivation levels lifted through the roof?
+Where’s the transformation that’s going to revolutionise your employees’ experiences at work, boost engagement and raise motivation levels?

-A number of years ago, Human Resources professionals and analysts started talking about human capital management (HCM) systems as a transformation for employee experience, which can ultimately improve productivity and efficiency, promote growth and impact the bottom-line.
+A number of years ago, Human Resources professionals and analysts started talking about human capital management (HCM) systems as a way to transform employee experience, which can ultimately improve productivity and efficiency, promote growth and impact the bottom-line.

-At first it was simply about easily updating employee profiles and salary deduction configurations.
-Then it expanded into benefits, time cards, and absence tracking.
-Today, HCM provides support, compensation analysis, and overall provides a more centred approach to managing employees.
+It started with employees being able to update their profiles and check salary details, then it expanded into benefits, timesheets and absence tracking.
+Today, HCM provides support, compensation analysis, and generally provides a more people-centric approach to managing employees.

-Yet the truth is most employees rarely access their organisation’s HCM system – maybe once a year, when they have to check their payroll settings, or sign-up for annual benefits.
-Salaried employees never worry about time tracking, and most employees have to ask an admin officer how to use HCM to enter their holidays; or ask someone to do it for them.
-It’s only once in a blue moon that managers and executives need to login to update team bonuses and/or make compensation adjustments.
+Yet the truth is that most employees rarely access their organisation’s HCM system – maybe once a year, when they have to check their payroll details or annual benefits.
+Salaried employees never worry about time tracking, and most employees have to ask an admin officer how to use HCM to enter their holidays, or ask someone to do it for them.
+It’s only once in a blue moon that managers and executives need to log in to update team bonuses and/or make compensation adjustments.

 The truth is, today’s HCM software, as it stands, is simply not a day-to-day consideration for many employees.

-Employees today expect more from their employer, especially up-and-coming millennials.
-Human Capital Management systems should work for them and be user-friendly, engaging and empowering.
-Most importantly, if an organisation is looking to improving employee experience in the workplace, its HCM system should move away from being process-centric, towards being people-centric.
+Employees today—especially tech-savvy millennials—expect more from their employer.
+They want human capital management systems that work for them, that are user-friendly, engaging and empowering.
+If an organisation is looking to improve employee experience in the workplace, it needs to shift its HCM system away from being process-centric towards being people-centric.

 Your people are your greatest asset.
 So you should look for in an HCM solution that works for them.
-But, with so many solutions, disparate and integrated, on the market, what is it that you should be looking for?
-What features should an HCM solution support that would be people-centric, as opposed to processing-centric?
+But, with so many solutions available, what should be looking for?

-Here are five key features that are commonplace within comprehensive, integrated, people-centric HCM solutions.
+Here are five key features you’ll find in integrated, people-centric HCM solutions.

 4. Modern user interface

-Too many HCM solutions have extremely poor user interfaces.
-Some of them originated from older designs; engineers of these updated legacy systems were more interested in making their job easier rather than thinking about their customer’s needs.
+Too many HCM solutions have poor user interfaces.
+They’re often legacy systems updated by engineers who were more concerned with making them work rather than thinking about how they work.

 5. Unified with Payroll

-Some industry experts have defined HCM to include core personnel profile data management, talent development,, so seeing payroll as a ‘module’ of HCM only makes sense, and will simplify employees day-to-day working life.
+With industry experts defining HCM as including core personnel profile data management and talent development, seeing payroll as a ‘module’ of HCM makes sense, and will simplify employees day-to-day working lives.